 Overall, both wolves and pit bulls can make great companion animals if they are adequately trained and socialized from an early age.
 This will help them understand how to behave appropriately around humans and other animals in various situations throughout life’s journey together.

-It is essential to understand the differences in behavior between wolves and pitbulls, as these will play a significant role in determining whether or not a pitbull can successfully kill a wolf.
+It is essential to understand the differences in behavior between wolves and pitbulls, as these will play a significant role in determining whether or not a pitbull kill a wolf.
 Now let’s look at the question of if this is even possible.

 Can a Pitbull Kill a Wolf?